LaBoulange/tezpay-extensions/README.md

 - `LOG_FILE`: `/path/to/log` should be replaced by the path of the log file the extension should produce.
 The directory should exist, the extension will only create the file. *(optional: if omitted, no log file will be produced)*.
 - `RPC_NODE` URL of the RPC node used to query the contracts *(optional: if omitted, the default URL is `https://eu.rpc.tez.capital`)*.

 Restart `tezpay` if it is running in `continual` mode.
-You can ensure the extension is working properly by runnin `tezpay -c <previous cycle number> generate-payouts`.
+You can ensure the extension is working properly by running `tezpay -c <previous cycle number> generate-payouts`.

 ## Should you wish to support us